seongyongju/seongyongju.github.io/_pages/publications.md

 ## Research Essay
 1. A Study on The Zero Trust Policy to Prevent Leakage of Industrial Technology in Cyberspace, Focusing on the Manufacturing Industry
-   - Chengjun Kim, Seongjun You, Seongyong Ju, 2021
+   - Cheongjun Kim, Seungjun You, Seongyong Ju, 2021
    - The Korean Association for Industrial Security
 3. Extracting Important Sentences using TextRank Algorithm and Python
    - Hongkyun Kwon, Seongyong Ju, 2019